-Source of data: Ministry of Human Resources.
-Data surveys relating to education have undergone changes both in content and in methodology since the 2000/2001 school-year; they follow the structural and activity system laid down by Acts LXXIX. and LXXX. of 1993 on education.
-The observed units of the data survey are the educational institutes, and the activities and educational tasks within them.
+Source of data: concerning educational institutes, the data collected and processed by the Ministry of Human Capacities, Ministry for Innovation and Technology and Educational Authority.
+Data surveys relating to education have undergone changes both in content and in methodology since the 2000/2001 school-year; they followed the structural and activity systems laid down by Acts LXXIX. and LXXX. of 1993 on education.
+The observed units of the data survey are the educational institutions, and the activities and educational tasks within them.
 Since the 2000/2001 school-year October 1st and October 15th of every year was designated as the nominal date of the data survey (before 2000 it was a similar date, which nevertheless varied by school-types).
 Data relating to completed studies refer to the end of the previous school-year, adjusted with the results for passing repeated examinations.

 Data content changed in several cases.
 For the sake of comparability data for former years have been revised according to the new methodology, however, this revision was not possible in some instances.
 Those data can only be compared by taking into consideration the diverse contents they stand for.

-School-site: institutional units for education and training tasks within the administrative organization of the initial educational institute, operating at the seat of the institute or at another site, furthermore institutional units operating at the seat or at the same site, but performing another task of initial education.
-Statistical data refer to institutes and school-sites operating at the nominal date of the data survey.
-Concerning the number of nurseries and primary schools before 2000 the school-sites figure as separate institutes.
+School-site: institutional units for education and training tasks within the administrative organization of the initial educational institution, operating at the seat of the institution or at another site, furthermore institutional units operating at the seat or at the same site, but performing another task of initial education.
+Statistical data refer to institutions and school-sites operating at the nominal date of the data survey.
+Concerning the number of nurseries and primary schools before 2000 the school-sites figure as separate institutions.

-Grade: a specific section of teaching and the curriculum.
-According to Act of 1993 on Public Education grades are continuously numbered from the first one to the last grade of secondary education.
-In vocational education grades are numbered by ordinal numbers, starting with one and completed by the next ordinal number of general education (e.g. 1/11 at vocational school or 1/13 at secondary vocational school).
+Grade: a specific section of teaching and learning the curriculum.
+Grades are continuously numbered from the first one to the last grade of secondary education.
+In vocational education grades are numbered by ordinal numbers, starting with one and completed by the next ordinal number of general education.

 Full-time education: education of school-age students, or older students who are still below 22(25) years of age, in full-time education.